rajatgirotra/study/ssl/1_README.txt

 www.mydomain.com
 ftp.mydomain.com

 Common file formats for Digital Certificate files are.
-Certificate files can be bin ASCII format or Binary.
+Certificate files can be in Base64 ASCII format or in Binary format.

 1) .der
 2) .pem